Ghoelian/WeatherStation/README.md

-# WeatherStation
+# Weather Station
-Simple weather station-esque program.
+Simple weather station-esque program, written in Java with the Processing library.
 I was getting tired of my weather station constantly running out of batteries, and it running fast, so I made my own.

 Made for a 480x800 display, have not tested scaling in any way.